 The Hospital's pattern of dedication, innovation, and humanism in medicine continues to unfold into the 21st century.
 All along, it has used its strengths in education and research to improve the quality of care it provides to its patients.
 Under the direction of Todd J. Alpert, MD, Surgeon-in-Chief and Mary K. Crow, MD, Physician-in-Chief, Hospital for Special Surgery continues to meet a high-quality standard of patient care, treating each patient with respect and compassion.

-David B. Levine, MD’s new book, Anatomy of a Hospital: Hospital for Special Surgery 1863-2013, details the history of HSS from the Civil War and chronicles how the hospital has shaped the field of musculoskeletal health.
+David B. Levine, MD’s book, Anatomy of a Hospital: Hospital for Special Surgery 1863-2013, details the history of HSS from the Civil War and chronicles how the hospital has shaped the field of musculoskeletal health.

 David B. Levine, MD, presents the history of Hospital for Special Surgery